AaltoSciComp/slurm-ssh-node-proxycommand/README.md

 ## Design considerations

-- SSH must directly connect from client to the node, since vscode uses `-D`, `-L`, etc. to forward connections there.
-Chained ssh:es without ProxyCommand don't work.
+- With VSCode, the ssh connection must go directly to the destination computer, because vscode uses the ssh `-D`, `-L`, etc. to forward connections to the destination node- chained ssh:es without ProxyCommand don't work..
+Thus, a possibly simpler `RemoteCommand` in the `.ssh/config` file wont' work (`-D` only gets you to the intermediate host, not the final host)

 ## Status